Go on to Part Five

 A

 tape of this gig exists at which Giant opened for Peter Frampton.
-Early on, the band
+Early on, the band PFM was slated to open for

-PFM was slated to open for Frampton, but GG ended up booked in their
+Frampton, but GG ended up booked in their place.
+Apparently, Frampton was still using the name

-still using the name Frampton’s Camel for his touring band. it was a rather small crowd, but there was a
+it was a rather small crowd, but there was a large percentage of

-large percentage of receptive GG fans sitting in the balcony.
-This GG rooting section was so enamored by
+receptive GG fans sitting in the balcony.

-Giant's set that they loudly demanded an encore.
-The promoter came onstage and tried to move
+demanded an encore.
+The promoter came

-things along, but to no avail.
-Finally,
+onstage and tried to move things along, but to no avail.
+Finally, Ray could be seen in a heated

-Ray could be seen in a heated argument with three people on the left side of
+argument with three people on the left side of the stage, his bass strapped

-few minutes, Ray pushed the others aside, walked onstage, plugged in his bass,
+others aside, walked onstage, plugged in his bass, then turned to the audience

-The crowd erupted in applause as the rest of the band joined him for the
+applause as the rest of the band joined him for the requested encore.
+Then, after GG finally concluded their set, a

-concluded their set, a large percentage of their fans cut the evening short and
+large percentage of their fans cut the evening short and left the Auditorium.

 Chicago ad Feb.
 17, 1975